dimarudik/bublik/README.md

 The quickest method for extracting data from Oracle is by using `ROWID` (employing `dbms_parallel_execute` to segment the data into chunks).
 In case of PostgreSQL, we should split a table into chunks by `CTID` (PostgreSQL version >= 14).
 As you know, the fastest way to input data into PostgreSQL is through the `COPY` command in binary format.
+If you are using Cassandra, you can split the data into chunks based on Token Ranges.

 * [Build](#Build)
 * [Oracle To Cassandra](#oracle-to-cassandra)